quickwit-oss/quickwit/docs/overview/architecture.md

 For a given query on a given index, a search node will ask the metastore the splits metadata, the doc mapper and then use it to do the query planning and finally execute the plan.

-Currently, the metastore is a simple json file stored on your local machine or on a AWS S3 bucket.
+Currently, the metastore is a simple json file stored on your local machine or on an AWS S3 bucket.
 But we plan to add backends such as Postgresql and other popular databases.

 ## Search cluster

 A quickwit cluster distributes queries and search workload while keeping nodes stateless.
-The s The ability to open an index in less than 70ms makes it possible to remain totally stateless (=a node knows nothing about the index).
+The ability to open an index in less than 70ms makes it possible to remain totally stateless (=a node knows nothing about the index).
 Moreover Adding or removing nodes is subsecond and requires no data moves.

 The cluster makes also use of [rendezvous hashing](https://en.wikipedia.org/wiki/Rendezvous_hashing) to cache relevants pieces of data such as the `hotcache`, `terms dictionnary` and `fast fields` accross nodes.
 The main advantage of Rendezvous hashing for our use case is that small changes in the set of available nodes only affects a small fraction of keys (=split id).